Get Free Electric Vehicle Charging Point Quotes

 Workplace Charging Scheme

 The Workplace Charging Scheme (WCS) provides vouchers to businesses that cover up to 75% of the cost of buying and installing electric vehicle chargepoints.
-Eligible businesses can receive up to £350 per socket, for a maximum of 40 sockets – a total of £14,000.
+Eligible businesses can receive up to £350 per socket, for a maximum of 40 sockets – a maximum total of £14,000.

 The scheme is available everywhere in the UK, except the Channel Islands and the Isle of Man.
 You can find out more about the Workplace Charging Scheme in our in-depth guide.